stefan-beuchert/MovieRecommender/README.md

 ### 4 Clean Code Development

-A cheat sheet with my most important clean code principles:
+A cheat sheet with my most important clean code principles.
+I decided to write my cheat sheet in python, so I can test my code examples right on the spot.
    * [Cheat Sheet](tasks/clean_code_cheat_sheet.py)

 and the five points, that proof my use of clean code: